elinarnten/RestApi/README.md

 # RestApi

 A simple rest-api created in NodeJS with express.
 This api should follow the functionality of CRUD endpoints for one resourse.
 In this api the resource is movies.
-The important part is that it should be four attributes of one object of which id is one of the attributes.
+The important part is that it should be four attributes of one object, of which 'id' is one of the attributes.

 ## Krav för godkänt: